British Values Statement

 The school promotes respect for others and this is reiterated throughout our school environment.
-In line with our commitment to democracy students at Handsworth Grammar School are always able to voice their opinions and we foster an environment where students are safe to disagree with each other.
+In line with our commitment to democracy students at King Edward VI Handsworth Grammar School for Boys are always able to voice their opinions and we foster an environment where students are safe to disagree with each other.
 Mutual respect is embraced throughout the curriculum from the concept of ‘fair play’ in PE to the student prefect programme which promote mutual respect and support between students across different year groups within the school.

 Tolerance of those of different faiths and beliefs